DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 title: Managing and communicating rollover in 2021
 description: We duplicated courses, added a new page to the service and informed users about the rollover process.
 date: 2022-04-05
+related:
+  items:
+    - text: Rollover - what we did in 2020
+      href: /publish-teacher-training-courses/what-we-did-for-rollover-2020/
 ---

 {% from "email/macro.njk" import appEmail %}